lesandie/md-cv/README.md

 ## Experience

+**Jul2022-now() | Software Engineer [Altinity](https://altinity.com)**

+Data startup specialized in ClickHouse OLAP Database.
+Working for the Support team, analyzing customer needs and problems related with their ClickHouse infraestructure and helping them to deploy.
+Also sharing tasks with other groups like Dev and Cloud, coding admin tools (data migration and audit collection tools) for [Altinity.cloud](http://altinity.cloud) platform.
+I've also PR some stuff for [ClickHouse](http://github.com/ClickHouse/ClickHouse) like bugfixes, documentation improvements, tests ... etc.

-**Jan2022-currently | Software Engineer, [TRIPLE](https://jointriple.com)**
+**Jan2022-Jul2022 | Software Engineer, [TRIPLE](https://jointriple.com)**

-I work for a fintech company with a payment data platform used by different merchants and banks to craft reward programs to their customers with automated payment driven events.
-My role is with the Integrations squad, hearing our client needs and transforming them into new features in our API.
-Also I improve and maintain our clients integration data pipelines, plus instrumenting them to achieve observability.
-Our stack is GCP based with React, Django, opentelemetry, statsd, postgres, kubernetes, pub/sub, airflow and terraform.
+A fintech startup with a payment data platform used by different merchants and banks to craft reward programs to their customers with automated payment driven events.
+My role was with the Integrations squad, hearing client needs and transforming them into new features in the payment API.
+Also I improved and maintain clients' integration data pipelines, plus instrumenting them to achieve observability.
+Stack was GCP based with React, Django, opentelemetry, statsd, Postgres, kubernetes, pub/sub, airflow and terraform.

 **Jul2021–Dec2021 | Data Engineer, [Tinybird](https://tinybird.co)**